 What is Short Covering?

-Short covering, also called ‘buying to cover,’ refers to the purchase of securities borrowed by an investor to open and close a short position in the stock market.
+Short covering, also called “buying to cover”, refers to the purchase of securities by an investor to close a short position in the stock market.
 The process is closely related to short selling.
-In fact, short covering is part of short selling, which involves the risky practice of borrowing price-declining stocks, trading, patiently wanting, buying back, and generating profits.
+In fact, short covering is part of short selling, which involves the risky practice of borrowing and selling stocks in the hope of buying them back at a lower price, thus generating profits.

 What is Short Positioning?